-- a) First Offense- Denpending on the circumstances involved in the physical conflict and the student's past discipline history, the range of disciplinary consequences, for the first offense, may vary from in-School suspension(s) to multiple days (up to and including ten (10) days) of out-of-school suspension.
-Expulsion review is possible for major infractions which result in multiple days of out-of-school suspension.
+a) First Offense - Denpending on the circumstances involved in the physical conflict and the student's past discipline history, the range of disciplinary consequences, for the first offense, may vary from in-school suspension(s), to multiple days (up to and including ten (10) days) of out-of-school suspension.
+Expulsion review is possible for major infractions which result in multiple

+- days of out-of-school suspension.
 Students may also be referred to the Student Assistance Program.
-Possible Police Notification. - b) Second Offense- Five (5) days out-of-school suspension or greater action appropriate to the student's past disciplinary history in accordance with this policy and police notification.
-Expulsion review is possible and student will be referred to the Student Assistance Program.
+Possible Police Notification. - b) Second Offense Five (5) days out-of-school suspension or greater action appropriate to the student's past disciplinary history in accordance with this policy and police notification.
+Expulsion review is possible and student will be referred to the Student Assistance Program. - c) Third Offense Ten (10) days out-of-school suspension and possible expulsion review.
+Police notification and referral to the Student Assistance Program.

-- c) Third Offense- Ten (10) days out-of-school suspension and possible expulsion review.
-Police notification and referral to the Student Assistance Program. - 18.
-Giving False Information to a school official (Lying) - a) First offense one (1) day in-school suspension - b) Second offense one (1) day out-of-school suspension - c) Third offense three (3) day out-of-school suspension. - 19.
-Gum Chewing - a) First offense-one (1) detention - b) Second Offense-one (1) day of in-school suspension - c) Third Offense- one (1) day out-of-school suspension - 20.
-Harassment/Sexual Harassment
+18. Giving False Information to a school official (Lying)

+- a) First offense one (1) day in-school suspension - b) Second offense one (1) day out-of-school suspension - c) Third offense three (3) days out-of-school suspension.

+19. Gum Chewing

+- a) First offense-one (1) detention - b) Second Offense-one (1) day of in-school suspension - c) Third Offense---one (1) day out-of-school suspension

+20. Harassment/Sexual Harassment

-Harassment happens when someone uses words, gestures, or actions to create an environment, which is offensive, intimidating, or makes another member of the school community feel uncomfortable.
-Sexual harassment happens when someone uses words, gestures, or actions of an explicit or implied sexual nature and creates an environment, which is offensive, intimidating, or makes another member of the school community feel uncomfortable.
+Harassment happens when someone uses words, gestures, or actions to create an environment which is offensive, intimidating, or makes another member of the school community feel uncomfortable.
+Sexual harassment happens when someone uses words, gestures, or actions of an explicit or implied sexual nature and creates an environment which is offensive, intimidating, or makes another member of the school community feel uncomfortable.
 One may be guilty of sexual harassment even if he or she did not intend to create such an environment.
 Crucial in determining whether the offense has occurred is whether or not someone has been offended.
 Students are advised to refrain from using words, gestures, or actions of an explicit or implied sexual nature in school.

-a)First offense - three (3) days out-of-school suspension b) Second offense - five (5) days out-of-school suspension c) Third offense - ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history (Parent/guardian notified, and police notified depending upon the seriousness of offense)
+- a)First offense three (3) days out-of-school suspension - b) Second offense five (5) days out-of-school suspension - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history (Parent/guardian notified, and police notified depending upon the seriousness of offense)